 3.)
 Buy a Smart TV or Streaming Player

 If you currently have a Smart TV then you’re going to be set up already to stream directly to your TV using your Wireless Router.
 If you don’t have a Smart TV then I’d suggest watching for deals on them, the prices have really come down a lot lately making them a lot more affordable than they were in the past.
-Walmart has a great selection of Smart TV’s Here.
+Amazon has a great selection of Smart TV’s Here.

 4.)
 Add a Digital Antenna for Local Channels & Sports